Saurabh4325/Insta_image/README.md

 # Selenium - An Automation Tool

 Selenium is a powerful tool for automating web browsers.
-This project uses Selenium for automated web tasks.
+This project uses Selenium for download profile images.

+## Download profile of your crush💕/girlfriend❤️/boyfriend😎

 ## Prerequisites